Protect Women’s Sports

-At IWLC, we know that legal rulings, laws, and regulations that limit freedom are harmful to women.
+We believe that policies that limit individual freedom are often particularly harmful to women.

-is director of IWLC.
+is Vice President for Legal Affairs and Founder of Independent Women’s Law Center.
 She is a former member of the United States Commission on Civil Rights (USCCR) with expertise on sex equality, Title IX, the Equal Protection Clause, employment law, and the Electoral College.

 is a Senior Policy Analyst and the host of High Noon, a podcast featuring conversations that make free society possible.
 She is an expert on education policy and sex equality.